Line Up Announced for the 2019 Global Education & Skills Forum in Dubai

-This year’s Global Education & Skills Forum, hosted by the Varkey Foundation, will take place in Dubai from March 24 to 26.
+This year’s Global Education & Skills Forum, an annual event hosted by the Varkey Foundation, will unfold in Dubai between March 24 to 26.
 Like last year’s event, the 2019 forum will bring together a series of high-profile speakers, educators, edtech entrepreneurs, and government officials from around the world.

 The Global Education & Skills Forum focuses on three key areas: classroom practice, edupolicy, and learning science.
 As a result, the forum includes talks by educators on best practices in the field, debates on educational policy with government officials and experts, and demonstrations of innovative new educational technologies.
 This year’s event will also include several talks, debates, and demonstrations focused specifically on edtech.

 Hadi Partovi, the CEO and founder of Code.org, will deliver a talk on creativity.
 Partovi, the creator of the Hour of Code, will also explain why computer science is fundamental for all students.
 Hour of Code is one of the world’s most broadly used curriculum platform for computer science in primary and secondary schools.

 In addition, as part of the Next Billion EdTech Summit, which will run simultaneous to the forum, a panel featuring two African government officials from the Ministry of Education in Ghana–Amina Mohammed, Cabinet Security, and Matthew Opoku Prempeh–will discuss how edtech can enable access to education and promote social and learning impacts.
 The panel will be moderated by Kate Moskvitch, Business Editor for WIRED in the United Kingdom.